CRServers/DemTech/README.md

 1. All Standby BPs would get a higher probability to get a chance to actually perform their job, and gain necessary experience and readyness.
 2. Active producing BPs can gain needed time "on the pits" for maintenance, hardware & software upgrades, cleaning & re-seating componets, etc.

 This is what we call "Fluid Positioning".
-A new concept we are incorporating into the Criteria used by the DemTech Proxy.
+A simple concept we are incorporating into the mechanics used by the DemTech Proxy.

 We have concluded that a 20/60/20 ratio weighted to the middle group would stimulate "Fluid Positioning" the most, but this could change with experience.
 In numbers the split would be: